Remote Training Tips to Guarantee a Valuable Session

 “Use an engaging tone and keep the training flowing at a steady pace; make sure you’re not speeding through the session by regularly summarising and allowing the user to ask questions.”

 Hopefully, these remote training tips will give you an insight into how to deliver effective and beneficial remote sessions.

 We’re sharing our experiences so that you don’t have to go through the same issues we did:

 Q: From an IT perspective, what kind of obstacles did we have to overcome in order to completely fulfill our services remotely?

-“We use the Microsoft Teams platform which from a security point of view is acceptable at the majority of our current and prospective clients.”
+“We use the Microsoft Teams platform which from a security point of view is acceptable for the majority of our current and prospective clients.”

-Q: At the start of lockdown, we had the Zoom boom, now everyone is leaning towards Microsoft Teams – which meeting tool would you recommend and why?
+Q: At the start of lockdown, we had the Zoom boom, and now everyone is leaning towards Microsoft Teams – Which meeting tool would you recommend and why?